DUznanski/vornmath/README.md

 operand and the same number of columns as the right operand.
 The left operand's number of columns, and the right operand's number of rows, must be the same for this to work.

+Multiplying a `quat` by a `vec3` results in the vector rotated by the quat.

 #### `div` (`a / b`)